 If your last Google search was anywhere around best whittling knife, then you're at the right place.

-Casual whittling is generally performed with a small-bladed knife, usually a pocket knife.
+Casual whittling is ordinarily performed with a small-bladed knife, usually a pocket knife.
 Specialized whittling knives, with fixed single blades, are preferred for sculpting artistic work.

 Whittling knives have thick handles which are easier to grip for extended periods of time, allowing more precise control and pressure.

 - A whittling knife steel is made of high-quality steel, reasonably hard and take a real edge.

 - A carving knife is quite narrow from top to bottom to allow cuts in concave areas, anything over 15mm gets in the way, this is where most general purpose knives fail to make good carvers.